 When hiring a professional, expect them to include the removal of all tile, disposal and clean up after the job is finished.
 Adding new tile comes at it’s own cost, based on whether you want to tile floors or install tile to walls.

 Removing tile from walls and floors is a tough, messy, time consuming, and loud job.
 Precautions must be taken not to damage surrounding materials such as a tub, countertops, pipes or floor boards.

 This Costimate is a tile removal cost estimate.
 It includes cost factors plus itemized costs for supplies and labor.
-We’ve gathered prices from other cost estimating sites and asked homeowners to submit costs from their tile removing project.
+We’ve also gathered prices from homeowners to submit costs from their tile removing project.
 Feel free to return to our site to submit your own project details and costs once you’ve had the work done.

 We also make a DIY Yes/No recommendation below and what to consider if you do tackle the work yourself.
 There are three basic methods for removing tile:

 - Manual hand tools: A ballpeen hammer can be used to break a tile to create a starting point.
 Then hammer and chisel or prybar can be used to remove the rest.
 A floor scraping tool requires a bit more muscle and is hard on hands and wrists, but can speed up the process.
 When tile thinset is reinforced by metal lath, you might need snips to cut and remove it.